 - SUBSCRIPTION TERM AND TERMINATION

 9.1.
 Term of Customer End User Subscriptions.
-Customer End User subscriptions purchased by Customer commence on the start date specified in the applicable Purchase Order and, unless terminated earlier in accordance with these Terms, continue for the subscription term specified therein (subject to prorating where CT deems it appropriate to cause newly purchased subscriptions to expire or renew simultaneously with Customer’s pre-existing subscription(s)).
+Customer End User subscriptions purchased by Customer commence on the start date specified in the applicable Purchase Order and, unless terminated earlier in accordance with this Agreement, continue for the subscription term specified therein (subject to prorating where CT deems it appropriate to cause newly purchased subscriptions to expire or renew simultaneously with Customer’s pre-existing subscription(s)).
 Except as otherwise specified in the applicable Purchase Order, all subscriptions will automatically renew for additional periods equal to the expiring subscription term or one-year (whichever is shorter), unless either party gives the other at least thirty (30) days’ notice of non-renewal before the end of the relevant subscription term.
 The per-unit pricing during any such renewal term will be the same as that during the prior term unless CT has given Customer notice of a pricing increase before the end of such prior term, in which case the pricing increase will be effective upon renewal and thereafter.
 If either party provides notice of non-renewal as set forth above, Customer’s right to use the CipherTrace Service will terminate at the end of the relevant subscription term.
 Prior to termination, Customer should delete and/or export any Customer specific data that has been stored in the Case Manager feature.
 Customer will not have access to any such data once Customer’s right to use the CipherTrace Service terminates.
-Customer also agrees to discontinue the use of any data that may have been provided to customer by CipherTrace via any delivery method in addition to customers access through an API or the CipherTrace Console
+Customer also agrees to discontinue the use of any data that may have been provided to customer by CipherTrace via any delivery method in addition to customers access through an API or the CipherTrace Console.

 9.2.
 Termination or Suspension for Cause.
 A party may terminate any subscription for cause upon thirty (30) days written notice to the other party of a material breach if such breach remains uncured at the expiration of such period.
-In addition, CT may, at is sole option, suspend or terminate Customer’s or any Customer End User’s access to the CipherTrace Service, or any portion thereof, immediately: (i) if CT suspects that any person other than Customer or a Customer End User is using or attempting to use Security Data, (ii) if CT reasonably suspects that Customer or a Customer End User is using the CipherTrace Service in a way that violates these Terms and could expose CT or any other entity to harm or legal liability, or (iii) if CT in its sole discretion believes it is required to do so by law.
+In addition, CT may, at is sole option, suspend or terminate Customer’s or any Customer End User’s access to the CipherTrace Service, or any portion thereof, immediately: (i) if CT suspects that any person other than Customer or a Customer End User is using or attempting to use Security Data, (ii) if CT reasonably suspects that Customer or a Customer End User is using the CipherTrace Service in a way that violates this Agreement and could expose CT or any other entity to harm or legal liability, or (iii) if CT in its sole discretion believes it is required to do so by law.

 10.1.
 Manner of Giving Notice.
 Except as otherwise specified in this Agreement, all notices, permissions and approvals hereunder will be in writing and will be deemed to have been given upon: (i) personal delivery, (ii) the second business day after mailing, or (iii) sending by confirmed facsimile or confirmed email if sent during the recipient’s normal business hours (or, if not, then on the next business day).
 Notices will be sent to the address specified by the recipient in writing when entering into this Agreement or establishing Customer’s account for the CipherTrace Service (or such other address as the recipient may thereafter specify by notice given in accordance with this Section 10.1).